himanshu81494/SBCC-CS-Club-2014/meetup3/readme.md

     trueMax = 6

-Originall used a bruteforce method, updated to use a more efficient method of bottom-up searching.
+Method of bottom-up, left-right searching.
 Cuts out searching once the highest has been found, removing the need for a full array scan.

 **Output for 7x7**